hieuhanhan/Personal-Project-/waste-classification/readme.md

 # Recyclable Waste Classification

-This project demonstrates a machine learning approach to classify waste as recyclable or non-recyclable using image data.
+This project demonstrates a machine learning approach to classify wastes as recyclable or non-recyclable using image data.
 The goal is to assist in automated waste sorting, improving recycling efficiency and reducing environmental impact.

-## Project Overview
+## Project Overview:

 - **Notebook:** `recyclable-waste-classification.ipynb`
-- **Author:** Hieu Han Han
 - **Category:** Computer Vision, Classification, Machine Learning

 ## Dataset